Seyaji/adelante/readme.md

 ## what is adelante?
 This is a code generation tool to aid in the rapid prototyping of smart contracts built with solidity

-if you like it, send me a coffee please! :)
+if you like it, send me a coffee :)

 Eth address: 0x4A079D4417b522762C72dB9643234FCC4683a40E
 ## how can I make it work??